-Supervisors should consule the University's Guidelines on the Supervision and Monitoring of Research Degree Students and any relevant departmental documentation concerning their responsibilities with respect to the examination of their students.
+Supervisors should consult the University's Guidelines on the Supervision and Monitoring of Research Degree Students and any relevant departmental documentation concerning their responsibilities with respect to the examination of their students.

-Examiners are nominated by the Department and appointed by the Graduate School.
+Examiners are nominated by the Department and appointed by the Doctoral College.
 Candidates will normally be sent a form for the nomination of examiners before their period of full registration ends.
 After completing Part A of the form, the student should pass it to their supervisor(s) for the nomination of

 examiners.
 It is normal practice for the supervisor(s) to identify possible examiners in line with the guidance set out in section 2 below and to contact the examiners to check their willingness to act and their previous experience of examining.
 However, departments may have additional procedures for the

 identification and recording of research degree examiners and supervisors should check with appropriate staff in the department.
 Examiners should normally be nominated at least one month before the expected submission date and preferably earlier.
 Final responsibility for the nomination of examiners to

 the Doctoral College lies with the department.
 All nomination forms must be signed by the Chair or a nominated Deputy such as the Director of Graduate Studies and forwarded to the Doctoral College for approval by the Chair or Deputy Chair of the Board of Graduate Studies.
 The Doctoral College will send